Editor

 Concurrent edit attempts are rejected with HTTP 423 (Locked).

-Every successfully applied PATCH request creates a new scenario version (base_version + 1).
+Every successfully applied PATCH request increments the new scenario version.

 The lane.set operation modifies lane-specific attributes such as speed limits and allowed vehicle classes.